-Though it can be hard to pluck up the courage to approach a GP or your family doctor, they're there to help you.
+Though it can be hard to pluck up the courage to approach a doctor, they're there to help you.
 You will be able to get confidential advice, and treatment if needed, from a health professional and this is always best to seek out in the first instance if you're having any health worries.

-It can sometimes be a bit nerve-wracking and often girls might feel they are alone in their experiences.
-Most of the time that isn't the case!
-Throughout the process of becoming a woman, girls tend to experience many different changes and it's completely normal.
+It can sometimes be a bit nerve-wracking and you might feel alone – but most of the time that isn't the case!
+Throughout the process of growing up, you might experience many different changes and it's completely normal.

 Any kind of pain, burning or itching that happens when you go for a wee is worth getting checked out.

-It tend to most likely be the case of having a small infection.
+It tends to most likely be the case of having a small infection.